Table of Contents

 For U.S. domestic transactions, Tipalti also offers ACH payments.

-Tipalti provides automation software for AP automation and global partner payments to solve your international supplier payment needs.
+Tipalti provides automation software for AP automation and mass payments to solve your international supplier payment needs.
 Tipalti software also handles making freelancer payments, royalty payments for books and music, and referral and influencer payments.

 AP Automation for Electronic Invoice Processing

 Tipalti AP automation software works for electronic invoice processing and approvals and managing international accounts payable.
 Tipalti is multi-entity and multi-language, with business units and consolidated views of payables.